About

 Multi-year Projects

-Douglass Day Transcribe-a-thon at PSU Libraries • 2021, 2022, 2023, 2024: Building on previous PSU Libraries Douglass Day committee work, I facilitate the interlocking logistics of a local University Park transcribe-a-thon event with the Douglass Day National Broadcast Team, and support liaising to the commonwealth campuses hosting events at their campus.
+Douglass Day Transcribe-a-thon at PSU Libraries • 2021, 2022, 2023, 2024: Building on previous PSU Libraries Douglass Day committee work, I facilitate the interlocking logistics of a local University Park transcribe-a-thon event with the National Douglass Day Broadcast Team, and support liaising to the commonwealth campuses hosting events.

 2024